Chad McCoy

 D. Chad McCoy (born October 5, 1970) is a former Republican member of the Kentucky House of Representatives.
 He represented District 50 and served as the chamber's majority whip.
+He was first elected to the house in 2016 after incumbent representative David Floyd retired.
+He did not seek reelection in 2022 and was succeeded by Candy Massaroni.

 Personal life

 McCoy is an attorney and lives in Bardstown, Kentucky.